JaBarosin/NodeApp/README.md

   **Docker**

       What it's used for?

-      This helps enable the pipeline stages tht use docker.
+      This helps enable the pipeline stages that use docker.
 In order to push to your own docker repo you will need to add in a username and password for your docker profile.

       How to configure: